ArrayTag/ATFluidSegmentedControl/README.md

 #### Manual installation

-`SJFluidSegmentedControl` can also be installed manually by simply dragging and dropping the files located in the Classes folder.
+`ATFluidSegmentedControl` can also be installed manually by simply dragging and dropping the files located in the Classes folder.

 ## Usage